 Independent study directed by the Government staff.
-Permission of chairperson.
+Permission of chair.

 391. Directed Reading.
 (S)

 Exploration of a chosen topic in government, with reading directed by Government department staff.
 Assignments are typically short analytical papers.
-Permission of chairperson.
+Permission of chair.

 410. Health Policy.
 (S)